 If you have experienced pain when chewing or simply opening your mouth, you may have blamed it on your teeth.
 However, the pain may actually be coming from your jaw instead.

 Temporomandibular joint (TMJ) and muscle disorders are common and can contribute to significant pain, loss of function, and movement in the jaw.
-In minor cases of TMJ disorders, mouth guards can provide relief.
+In minor cases, mouthguards can provide relief.
 However, in many cases, TMJ surgery may be necessary.

 At Soundview Family Dental, we understand that the idea of surgery can be intimidating.
-So here we explain the types of TMJ surgery and what you can expect during recovery.
+So here we explain what TMJ surgery is, its types, and what you can expect during recovery.

-The temporomandibular joints (TMJs) are the joints that connect your mandible (lower jaw) to the base of your skull.
+The temporomandibular joint (TMJ) is the joint that connects your mandible (lower jaw) to the base of your skull.
 You have one of these joints on each side of your face, just in front of your ears.
 These joints are bimodal, allowing for both a hinged rotation and a sliding movement to open your mouth and chew your food.
 Numerous muscles within your face help guide and control the movement of the lower jaw and these joints.

 TMJ disorders are a group of conditions that can cause pain in temporomandibular joints and the muscles that control their movement.
 These conditions can be caused by a number of different things, including damage to the disc within the jaw, bruxism (teeth grinding), connective tissue disorders, damage to the joint from arthritic conditions, injury to the jaw, or a malformation of the joint from birth.